-There are few places except national parks in Southern Africa. where free ranging lions can still be found.
-Conservancies in Zimbabwe, Namibia and Zambia hold viable lion populations.
-Only through extensive anti-poaching programs and proper management are the lions protected. privately owned game reserves who follow the same basic principles as the conservancies. have alot of success in the management of small prides of lion as well.
+There are few places except national parks in Southern Africa. where free-ranging lions can still be found.
+Conservancies in Zimbabwe, Namibia, and Zambia hold viable lion populations.
+Only through extensive anti-poaching programs and proper management are the lions protected. privately owned game reserves who follow the same basic principles as the conservancies have a lot of success in the management of small prides of lions as well.

-There is something extra special to hunting in an area. where following Blue Wildebeest tracks and there are lion tracks superimposed on there tracks.
-Or following the tracks of a huge Eland bull in thick Mopani brushand and hearing a big animal run away. readying your rifle to take the shot when it appears in a gap. and seeing a huge magnificent tawny yellow maned lion instead of the Eland bull.
+There is something extra special to hunting in an area where following Blue Wildebeest tracks and there are lion tracks superimposed on their tracks.
+Or following the tracks of a huge Eland bull in thick Mopani brush and hearing a big animal run away. readying your rifle to take the shot when it appears in a gap. and seeing a huge magnificent tawny yellow-maned lion instead of the Eland bull.
 We were both after the same prey.
 It’s a very primal feeling which makes one realize how powerful these big cats are.

 Hunter Becomes The Hunted

-The owners of the property was not happy that I shot the lioness. but after an investigation it was concluded that I had no other choice but to shoot the lioness in self defense. and also to protect my international client and my tracker.
+The owners of the property were not happy that I shot the lioness, but after an investigation, it was concluded that I had no other choice but to shoot the lioness in self-defense and also to protect my international client and my tracker.
 The lioness must have thought that we were another couple of baboons when we were crawling through the bush and that is why she attacked.

 Normally a lion would avoid contact with humans in the daytime. but once the sun sets it becomes a completely different animal.
 At night a lion becomes bold and almost arrogant.
 Many a night lions have walked through or within spitting distance of our camp.
 Thirty to forty years ago a lot of lions were hunted because they killed livestock, and were considered problem animals.

-Trophy hunting of lions were never a problem until the Asian markets demanded lion bone, fat, teeth etc. This opened up a huge market for these products and caused mass poaching of the proud and magnificent animals.
+Trophy hunting of lions was never a problem until the Asian markets demanded lion bone, fat, teeth, etc. This opened up a huge market for these products and caused mass poaching of the proud and magnificent animals.
 Poachers have no qualms about killing any lion they can find, irrespective of the lion’s age or sex.
-Lion numbers have dwindled and a very few trophy, free ranging, lions are available today.
-Captive bred lions can still be hunted, but I will not go into that in detail.
+Lion numbers have dwindled and very few trophies, free-ranging, lions are available today.
+Captive-bred lions can still be hunted, but I will not go into that in detail.

 On the other hand, according to my own observations.
 The Leopard population in South Africa has definitely increased.
 I mention again that thirty to forty years ago. a big cat that posed a threat to the livelihood of the cattle farmer was deemed a problem animal and it was killed.
-Those years there were alot of cattle farms in South Africa.
-Nowadays most of those big ranches has converted to game farms and protected areas for wildlife.
+Those years there were a lot of cattle farms in South Africa.
+Nowadays most of those big ranches have converted to game farms and protected areas for wildlife.

-This resulted in alot more natural prey for Leopards and their numbers are climbing.
-On every game farm where I have hunted, were the habitat is suitable and game species plentiful, Leopard spoor is abundant.
-Unfortunately in the last couple of years no permits were issued to be able to hunt Leopard legally in South Africa.
+This resulted in a lot more natural prey for Leopards and their numbers are climbing.
+On every game farm where I have hunted, where the habitat is suitable and game species plentiful, Leopard spoor is abundant.
+Unfortunately in the last couple of years, no permits were issued to be able to hunt Leopard legally in South Africa.